-Communications with the counselors are confidential medical and/or mental health communications, and will not be shared with others in the VLS community absent the presence of a serious risk of danger to an identified individual.
-Communications with medical providers are also confidential communications, subject to the same limited exception.
-Reports or records maintained by VLS (including the Counseling Service records), and other confidential records may, however, be subject to subpoena if civil or criminal charges are filed in court.
+Confidential resources may, however, have an obligation to disclose otherwise-privileged information where they perceive an immediate and/or serious threat to a person and/or property.
+This is a limited exception to the privileged nature of communications with confidential resources.
+Reports or records maintained by VLS (including the Counseling Service records), and other confidential, non-privileged records may, however, be subject to subpoena if civil or criminal charges are filed in court.